 The last step in the Immigration process is Citizenship also called Naturalization.
 Once you become a citizen you receive amazing benefits such as being able to vote and helping family members immigrate to the United States.
 To become a citizen you need to fulfill the eligibility requirements, fill out all documents and take a test.
-It sounds easy but there are certain things to look out for.
+It sounds easy but there are certain things to look out for when applying for citizenship.

 The most important part in starting the process to become a citizen is the applicant must be a Legal Permanent Resident.
-How they obtained their Green Card does not matter but without the Green Card, one cannot apply to be a citizen.
+How one obtains their Green Card does not matter but without the Green Card, one cannot apply to be a citizen for citizenship.
 If the applicant does have a Green Card then they must make sure they satisfy the other requirements.

 -Demonstrate you are a person of “Good Moral Character”